bcwik9/openAI-database-query-chatbot/README.md

 This step can be a little bit time consuming, but a fun intro to the world of natural language SQL translation.
 Essentially we're going to give chatGPT an outline of our database schema, and then ask it a question to generate a SQL query we can run against the real database.
 Once we're happy with the results, we'll take the table data and create a single string that we'll send via API call.

 - First create an account with openAI since we'll need to access chatGPT, and eventually API keys.
 You can create a free account at https://beta.openai.com/signup if you don't already have an account
 - Look at your database schema and choose tables and columns that you'll want to query on.
 Put them in a text file that we can easily copy.
+I'm using https://www.w3schools.com/sql/trysql.asp?filename=trysql_asc as an example database/schema that we can query against.
 Use the example below as the format:
 ```
-Table: orders
+Table: Orders
 +-----------------+----------+
 Column Name = Type
 +-----------------+----------+
-id = int
+OrderID	 = int
-created_at = datetime
-updated_at = datetime
+OrderDate = datetime
-customer_id = int
+CustomerID = int
 +-----------------+----------+

-Table: products
+Table: Products
 +-----------------+----------+
 Column Name = Type
 +-----------------+----------+
-id = int
+ProductID = int
-created_at = datetime
-updated_at = datetime
-description = text
-name = string
+ProductName = string
+Price = decimal
 +-----------------+----------+

-Table: orders_products
+Table: OrderDetails
 +-----------------+----------+
 Column Name = Type
 +-----------------+----------+
-id = int
+OrderDetailID = int
-created_at = datetime
-updated_at = datetime
-order_id = int
+OrderID = int
-product_id = int
+ProductID = int
-price = decimal
 +-----------------+----------+

-Table: users
+Table: Customers
 +-----------------+----------+
 Column Name = Type
 +-----------------+----------+
-id = int
+CustomerID = int
-created_at = datetime
-updated_at = datetime
-first_name = string
+ContactName = string
-last_name = string
+Address = string
-email = string
+City = string
-phone = string
+PostalCode = string
-type = string
+Country = string
 +-----------------+----------+
 ```
 - open up chatGPT and paste the following in the chat box: